palletops/api-builder/README.md

   - ... and even be able group API functions in different groups based on domain or other concepts.

-This library allows us to do that by building our own `defn` macros for API functions with a custom set of stages that each add new properties to the functions created.
+This library allows us to do that by building our own `def`, `defn` and `defmulti` macros for API functions with a custom set of stages that each add new properties to the functions created.

 ## Usage

-This library provides `def-defn` to create new versions of clojure's `defn` forms.
+This library provides forms to create new versions of clojure's `Var` defining forms.

+The `def-defn` form creates new versions of clojure's `defn` forms.
 These custom `defn` forms augment the created functions with extra behavior.
 This new behavior is defined in a pipeline of _stage_ functions, or _stages_.

+Similarly, `def-def` creates enhanced versions of clojure's `def` forms, and `def-defmulti` enhanced versions of `defmulti` forms.

 For example, the provided `defn-api` macro creates functions with with error validation, signature validation, addition of signature in